Ricardo-Osorio/TornBrowserExtension/README.md

     - Items that are selling for the same price as they sell are good to store money (without risking being mugged) so those could use an icon to easily spot them (a chest?)
     - A visual hint when there's not enough money to buy something, both on the market and bazaar
     - Able to define a desired profit point at which it will highlight items differently, for example Profit > $1000
     - Show the total amount of money that can be made if the person were to buy/sell all items in a page.
 Show this on the top bar next to the "search" input field.
-That way, on pages that are long to scroll down (or to be lazy) it's easier to spot this.
+That way, on pages that are long to scroll down it's easier to spot this.